sailpoint-oss/colab-documenter-plugin/documenter/readme.md

 When the role analysis is used in bottomup mode, it can be edited into a script to delete roles in the IdentityIQ Console.

+New functionality added March 2024: A task to upload sheets from a spreadsheet into Custom objects.